Who we are and what we do

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 When you visit our Site or correspond with us by phone, e-mail or otherwise you may give us information that would be classed as personal data about you and others you are acting on behalf of.
 We may collect, use, store and transfer different kinds of personal data about you when you do so which we have grouped together follows:

-d.
-Financial Data which includes your bank account and payment card details
+- Financial Data which includes your bank account and payment card details.

-In order to provide you with our healthcare services, we may also collect Special Categories of Personal Data (as defined in GDPR) about you.
+In order to provide you with our healthcare services, we may also collect Special Categories of Personal Data (as defined in the General Data Protection Regulation (GDPR)) about you.
 This may include details about your race or ethnicity, religious beliefs, sex life or sexual orientation.
 We may also collect information about any criminal convictions and offences where we are under a legal or regulatory obligation to do so.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.